 The Grass Agency was born out of a lifelong creative collaboration between Reena Karia and I. We met in college and graduated from the UT Austin school of journalism.
 She went on to study graphic design in Atlanta, and I moved to the SF Bay Area to pursue a career in media.
 Years later, as I took on the role of Managing Editor at Engadget, she and I reunited, becoming the site’s de facto creative team.
-In 2018, after nearly eight years at Engadget, I stepped away to join Reena in founding The Grass Agency, a full-service branding and content studio.
+In 2018, after nearly eight years at the publication, I stepped away to join Reena in founding The Grass Agency, a full-service branding and content studio.

 Over the next few years, we developed a human-centered practice, offering design, content, and strategy services to brands across cannabis, wine, academia, and the arts.
 Our approach to brand identity consistently drove genuine, measurable results for clients like Stanford University, Frameline Film Festival, Hirsch Vineyards, The Pairist, and more.